-Coronavirus has flipped our lives upside down in the past few months.
+Coronavirus has flipped our lives upside down.
 Most areas of our lives have changed dramatically, including our work, school and social lives.
 With all these changes, it is not uncommon to experience higher than normal feelings of anxiety, irritability and sadness.

 Along with sadness, a number of us may be experiencing feelings of grief due to recent losses.

 When we hear the word grief, we often think of the death of a loved one or the end of a relationship.
 With the coronavirus pandemic, we have experienced grief due to the loss of our “normal” lives.

 We are experiencing the loss of our schedules, routines and typical relationships.
 Some of us are grieving the loss of security and sense of safety.

 The idea of grieving our normal lives and routines may seem unfair given the thousands of people who have contracted COVID-19, the individuals who have died from the virus, and countless others working in the medical field to save the lives of these individuals.

 It is important to grant ourselves grace by recognizing that although you may not have lost as much as others, your loss is still significant.
 Your loss still matters.
 It is okay to grieve what you have lost.